By Michelle Loredo

 4. Protect Employees and Team Members

 The well-being and safety of your team are a priority at times, especially in a crisis.
-As a business owner, you should be able to locate any employee in real-time, know their current schedules, employee’s location from working remotely and have contact information be up to date.
+As a business owner, you should be able to locate any employee in real-time, know their current schedules, employee’s locations from working remotely and have contact information be up to date.
 It is vital in case you need to contact them and check their whereabouts.
 Your business can implement a mass notification communication system that alerts all employees when an emergency takes place.

 5. Have a Crisis Communication Plan in Place